bjoernricks/work-shop-wednesday/src/python/asyncio/step9/index.md

 ```
 ````

-The `Future` class got a done method to check if the result has been set and also a result method to allow accessing the result from the outside of the class.
-Now it is possible to check wether the state of the `Future` is done.
+The `Future` class got a `done` method to check if the result has been set and also a `result` method to allow accessing the result from the outside of the class.
+Now it is possible to check whether the state of the `Future` is done.
 Additionally it is possible to pass a name to identify the `Future` via `__repr__` more easily in later steps for debugging purposes.